The Loch Ness Monster

 What if I showed you a video of a silverback climbing over the zoo's fence?

 So powerful is the medium that it's been known to spawn decades of folklore and debate.
-The idea of a Loch Ness Monster gained serious traction after a photograph taken in 1934 began to circulate - after all, seeing is believing.
+The idea of the Loch Ness Monster gained serious traction after a photograph taken in 1934 began to circulate - after all, seeing is believing.

 This video is the output of this open-source project and was created by training the software to map horses to zebra, and then giving it a video of a horse.
 This technique mimics the human brain's ability to form complex models of reality in our heads, and then apply those models to the real world.